-• Kansas Technology Center Roof Replacement Phase II.
+- Kansas Technology Center Roof Replacement Phase II.
 This project was able to extend the service life of the existing roof.
 The project recovered the original modified bitumen roof and insulation system with TPO overlay.
-Construction began in June of 2018 and was completed in September of 2018.
-This project was funded with R&R funds.

-- Kansas Technology Center Sealant project replaced original sealants in pre-cast concrete wall panels in preparation for roof project.
-This project was completed in August of 2018.
-This project was funded with R&R funds. - Elevator Repairs took place in both Hughes Hall and the Kansas Technology Center.
+Construction began in June of 2019 and was completed in September of 2019.
+This project was funded with R&R funds. - Kansas Technology Center Sealant project replaced original sealants in pre-cast concrete wall panels in preparation for roof project.
+This project was completed in August of 2019 and was funded with R&R funds. - Elevator repairs took place in both Hughes Hall and the Kansas Technology Center.
 Labor and utilities were provided to replace jack assemblies in both elevators.
-Work was completed on both elevators in May of 2018.
+Work was completed on both elevators in May of 2019.
 The project was funded with R&R funds.